ydataai/ydata-fabric-sdk/docs/integrations/databricks/integration_with_sdk.md

 ### Installation

-To install the YData SDK in a Databricks notebook, use the following command:
+To install the Fabric SDK in a Databricks notebook, use the following command:
 ```python
 %pip install ydata-fabric-sdk
 dbutils.library.restartPython()